Aljgutier/fastapi_docker/README.md

     return items
 ```

-Here we have defined an Item model using Pydantic.
 In the path operation, we use that model to validate and serialize the request body.
 When you call /items/ with a request body like:

 ```json
 {